hichamoha/robotics/README.md

-# robotics - Crane Damping
+# Robotics - Crane Damping
 ## Robotics: Introduction
 The following conceptual problems must be resolved to make a robot succeed in performing a typical task:
 - Forward Kinematics